finnbear/yew_flight_indicators/README.md

 ## Authors

-Originally, this project was based on work by igneosaur, which could be found [on Bitbucket](https://bitbucket.org/igneosaur/attitude-indicator).
+Danny Edwards created the original [attitude-indicator](https://gitlab.com/DannyEdwards/attitude-indicator) in HTML.

-Further work was done by [Sébastien Matton](seb_matton@hotmail.com), whom developed the jQuery plugin as part of his master's for showing realtime flight information from a quadcopter.
+Sébastien Matton added SVG's and adapted it into a [jQuery plugin](https://github.com/sebmatton/jQuery-Flight-Indicators), as part of his master's for showing realtime flight information from a quadcopter.

-[Corstian Boerman](https://corstianboerman.com) has adapted the project by Sébastien for use with React.
+Corstian Boerman adapted the project by Sébastien into a [React library](https://github.com/skyhop/react-flight-indicators).

-[Finn Bear](https://finnbear.com) has adapted the project by Corstian for use with Yew.
+Finn Bear has adapted the project by Corstian into a Yew library.

 ## License

-The project is published under the GPLv3 License.
+The SVG's are due to Sébastien Matton and are redistributed under the GPLv3 License.
 See LICENSE file for more information.

+To the extent that the remainder of the code is a new expression, it is licensed under either of [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or [MIT license](http://opensource.org/licenses/MIT) at your option.